Greenhouse gas emissions from Chinese inland waters

-Category: Environment Hits: 1As a primary greenhouse gas that drives global climate change, carbon dioxide emissions from inland waters play a key role in assessing the global carbon cycle.
+Category: Environment Hits: 2As a primary greenhouse gas that drives global climate change, carbon dioxide emissions from inland waters play a key role in assessing the global carbon cycle.
 Researchers have now quantified CO2 emissions from streams, rivers, lakes, and reservoirs in China over the last three decades and compared two time periods: 1980s and 2010s, during which China experienced unprecedented environmental and socio-economic changes.

 Read more https://www.sciencedaily.com/releases/2021/04/210412114755.htm